minibolt-guide/minibolt/guide/system/privacy.md

   $ brew services restart tor
   ```

-  You should now be able to SSH to your Pi with
+  You should now be able to SSH to your PC with

   ```sh
   $ ssh HOSTNICKNAME